lewisfish/PawlikMorph-LSST/docs/lsstsupport.rst

 ************

 In order to be able ingest images via the LSST pipeline you must first install the LSST pipeline.

+**Note LSST support is currently experimental.**
+The LSST API is currently not finalised so using the latest version of the LSST pipeline may break the code.
+If in doubt try and use version 19, the last version this code was tested against.

 To install the LSST pipeline please refer to `<https://pipelines.lsst.io/#installation>`_.
 We recommend using `Docker <https://pipelines.lsst.io/install/docker.html>`_ as the installation method for the LSST pipeline.
 The following instructions assume that Docker has been used to install the LSST pipeline.